Arbyrd33/1.2.1/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closure allows you to define objects or variables inside a function and protect the rest of the code from accessing it accidentally.
 2. Study the following code, then answer the questions below.

 ```js